-All data about subjects demographics, clinical characteristics, disease and other medical history, indication for treatment, characteristics of bleeding episode prompting treatment by Obizur, inhibitor levels (anti-hFVIII and anti-pFVIII), treatment by Obizur, clinical and haemostatic effectiveness, concomitant medications administered for bleeding control, comorbid conditions, AEs and death will be collected at baseline and as available from routine follow-up visits, both with respect to in-hospital stays and out-patient visits or laboratory tests.
+All data about subjects demographics, clinical characteristics, disease and other medical history, indication for treatment, characteristics of bleeding episode prompting treatment by Obizur, inhibitor levels (anti-hFVIII and anti-pFVIII), treatment by Obizur, clinical and haemostatic effectiveness, concomitant medications administered for bleeding control, comorbid conditions, AEs and death will be collected as available from routine visits, both with respect to in-hospital stays and out-patient visits or laboratory tests, through prospective or retrospective data collection.
+In case of a long in-hospital stay, follow-up visit would be entered every 2 weeks (refer to Table 1).

 Investigators (or clinical staff trained for data entry) will enter data required by the protocol into the electronic data capture (EDC) system.
-Sites are recommended to enter data within 14 days of entry into the subject chart.
+Sites are recommended to enter data within 14 days of entry into the subject chart for prospective data collection or 14 days of ICF signature for retrospective data collection.
 Designated staff will have access to the EDC system after they have been fully trained.